 9. Minwax Wood Putty

 If you have an outdoor bench that you shove over your deck, it can easily scratch or gouge the wood.
 Minwax’s wood filler can help you restore your deck to a healthy state.
 It will fill nail holes, cracks, chips, and any other minor imperfections in painted, bare, finished, and stained wood quickly and easily with a single application.
-You can color match this putty to Minwax wood finish stains to get a flawless finish, and it’s a very user-friendly product that is perfect for DIYers who have a few hours to complete it.
-You don’t have to sand this filler once it dries, and it’ll blend right into your Minwax stain.
+You can color match this wood putty to Minwax wood finish stains to get a flawless finish, and it’s a very user-friendly product that is perfect for DIYers who have a few hours to complete it.
+You don’t have to sand this wood filler once it dries, and it’ll blend right into your Minwax stain.

 - No sanding required